 The World Association of Women Entrepreneurs was formed in 1946 and the British Association in 1954.

 One of the Highlights being the World Congress held in Glasgow in 2004 and opened by HRH the Princess Royal.
-Over these four days the world literally came to Glasgow.
-It also gave us a chance of showing our International ladies what Scotland had to offer from a visit to the Isle of Sky and many places in between.
+Over those four days the world literally came to Glasgow.
+It also gave us a chance of showing our International ladies what Scotland had to offer.